×

 Traditional call centers generally require the installation of phone lines and telecommunications infrastructure.
 They also require sockets, jacks, splitters, and other connections to be installed.
 Each agent usually needs a computer, desk phone, and probably a headset.

 Conversely, virtual call centers can work with just a laptop (or mobile device), charging cable, internet connection, and again, probably, a headset.
+In addition, the option to seamlessly make a call from a computer provides added flexibility to virtual call center setups, eliminating the need for extensive physical infrastructure.

 Supervision